yosevu/learn-kikamba/appendix/phrases.md

 ## Communication
 - **Nuu mbĩ(u)WA yu?** Can you hear me now?
-- Twiambie va - where should we start?
+- Twambiie va - where should we start?
 - Are you ready? -
 - Tell me when you are ready -
 - Ninavuna - I am full
 - MukaAwa
 - Nukuka wioo?
 Will you come tonight?
+- Waasya ata? - What did you say?
+- Wiasia ata - What are you saying?

 ## Directions
 - **ĩkala kĩvĩlani** Sit on the chair.